Keeping it above board

 We’re fighting for change in Aotearoa’s electricity market to make things better for Kiwis, their wallets, and the planet.

 Our award-winning, human customer service team is based in the heart of Wellington, and we’re here for you, six days a week.
-With Flick you’ll get kind and friendly service, but don't just take our word for it - we’re proud as punch we've received the Consumer NZ People’s Choice Award 2021 and Consumer NZ Energy Retailer of the Year 2021.
+With Flick, you’ll get kind and friendly service, but don't just take our word for it - we’re proud as punch to have received multiple customer service awards over the years, including Canstar Blue's Most Satisfied Customers Award 2020 & 2022 (Electricity Providers) and Consumer NZ’s People’s Choice award in 2017, 2018, 2020 & 2021.

 Our customer service ethos

 We give a Flick.
 We know that electricity is essential to the wellbeing of you and your whānau, and we’ll treat you with care and respect as we work together to support better outcomes for Kiwis.

 We genuinely care for our customers